-You may find the shell command xxd -b -e useful if you'd like to examine the bit-level content of files in little-endian byte order while debugging your compressor and decompressor.
+You may find the shell command $x \times d -b$ useful if you'd like to examine the bit-level content of files while debugging your compressor and decompressor.

 Logistics

 We will use GitHub for CW3 in much the same manner as for CW2.
 To obtain a copy of the initial code for CW3, please visit the following URL: